zizhengtai/gungnir/README.md

 * Reduces boilerplate code needed to manage threads, task queues, etc.
 * Light-weight header-only library.

-(Gungnir is Odin's powerful magical spear that always hits its mark.
+(Gungnir is Odin's magic spear that always hits its mark.
 This library is named after the spear, in the hope of having the same power and reliability.)

 ## Installation